 Q. What types of nursing programs are offered at Nicholls State University?

 A. The Department of Nursing at Nicholls offers a Bachelor of Science in Nursing four-year degree.
 Students complete a licensing exam administered by a state board of nursing.
 If the student is successful on that examination, the student is then licensed as a registered nurse in the state which sanctioned the licensing exam.
-Additionally, an LPN to BSN and RN to BSN articulation program are available.
-Nicholls is very happy to announce the new Master of Science in Nursing degree program.
+Additionally, an LPN to BSN and RN to BSN articulations are available.
+We also offer the Master of Science in Nursing Degree Program with concentrations in Family Nurse Practitioner, Nursing Education, and Psychiatric Mental Health Nurse Practitioner.

 Q. Are there any opportunities for the LPN, Diploma RN or associate prepared nurses to pursue a BSN degree?